indmillr/react-redux/components/README.md

 # Components

-Practice naive-build components and generating components using JSX.
+Create components and generating components using JSX.